Today's Bible Reading: Acts 18

 Reflecting and Thinking

 Paul spent a year and a half in Corinth, despite some early difficulties with the Jews.
 Paul's ministry in Corinth resulted in the establishment of a church in that heathen city.
 Paul stayed there in the midst of difficulties because God was guiding him and he was confident of God's presence.
 Wanting to visit Jerusalem again, he accompanied Priscilla and Aquila as far as Ephesus and then traveled on to Caesarea and Jerusalem.
 Afterward he went to Antioch and then through the areas of Galatia and Phrygia, eventually arriving back in Ephesus.

 Paul's eighteen months in Corinth is the longest "ministry" he has had to this point in the book of Acts.
-What are some of the reasons for Paul staying longer?
+What are some of the reasons for Paul staying longer in Corinth?
 What options do we have when we face opposition?
-Do you think the best prospects today--those who are willing to hear the gospel today are unchurched people or churched people?
-How easy or difficult is it to reach out to "God-fearers" who are not religious?
+Do you think the best prospects today--those who are willing to hear the gospel--are unchurched people or churched people?
+How easy or difficult is it for you to reach out to "God-fearers" who are not religious or are not churched?

 Dearest heavenly Father, we are intrigued by the spread of the gospel in the first century.
 We want to share Jesus with those around us, and we want to do it in the most effective way.
-We admit that we do not act sometimes because we do not know how to proceed.
+We admit that we fail to act sometimes because we do not know how to proceed.
 We ask your wisdom and guidance as we look for those who will believe and respond to the message of Jesus.
 In the name of Jesus we pray, Amen.